Back to blog

-How to create a form using Astro
+How to create a form in Astro (with Astro Actions)

 Astro is a modern web framework for building fast, content-driven websites.
 Since Astro generates static HTML by default, it doesn’t include a built-in way to handle form submissions.
 FormBackend fills that gap by giving your Astro forms a backend endpoint that handles submissions, sends notifications, and stores the data for you.

 In this guide, we’ll create a contact form in Astro and connect it to FormBackend so you can start collecting submissions without writing any server-side code.
+We’ll build a plain HTML form, submit it with JavaScript for an inline thank-you, then show the modern Astro Actions approach with server-side validation.

 Create your form endpoint in FormBackend